Ireland travel tips from a travel expert

 - Ireland Travel Tip One: Rent a car

 - Ireland Travel Tip Two: Don’t try to see it all in one trip

-- Ireland Travel Tip Three: Pick your “must see” sites and plan your Ireland vacation around those
+- Ireland Travel Tip Three: Pick your “must see” sites and plan your Ireland family vacation around those

 - Ireland Travel Tips Four: Visit touristy attractions like Killarney National Park, Dingle Bay or the Blarney Castle